 The Dualtone Racer is described as being very versatile: not only is it great for running and working out, but it is sleek and stylish enough that it is a good choice for everyday wear

 as well.
 The style is somewhat minimalist—color choices for the men include white, different shades of gray, dark blue, and dark red, whereas the women can choose from black, white, dark gray, and “light bone” (a very light pink/coral color).
 The color choices are simple and understated, and if you’re looking to match your shoes to the rest of your outfit, it will be easy because all of the colors are neutral if not muted.
 A white “swoosh” is on the side of each shoe, and some stitches on the upper add a unique touch.
-The overall low-top silhouette is very aesthetic and is the same of that of iconic race-day flats.
+The overall low-top silhouette is very aesthetic and is the same as that of iconic race-day flats.
 The only thing that slightly interferes with the sleek and smooth lines of the shoe is the pull tab at the ankle.
 Style-wise, the Dualtone is a perfect casual lifestyle sneaker—clean, minimal, and subtle.

 The mesh upper is very durable—much more so than that of the Flyknit.
 The webbed rubber outsole, however, may not offer good durability because it is thin.
 Reviewers have reported the tongue is decidedly not durable; for some users, it ripped within only a few days of coming out of the box.
 Many people were worried that the low price of the Dualtone might mean low quality, and it appears that in the area of durability, this is correct.
 This is not the shoe for long runs.